Frequently Asked Questions

 Liberatory Design Thinking enables teams to challenge their own internal assumptions and view systemic challenges from multiple perspectives to identify alternative strategies and solutions that might not have previously been considered.

 • Network membership is available to any high school in Denver Public Schools.
-In the current year of the network there are 22 participating high schools.
-These schools include traditional high schools as well as those that offer alternative pathways into career and college.
+In the current year of the network there are 13 participating high schools.
+These schools include comprehensive high schools as well as those that offer alternative pathways into career and college.
 The current schools in the network are…

 • Abraham Lincoln High School